JustinHenderson88/Bernard_bot/README.md

 ## Contributors

-This has been a collaboration project between two guys
+This has been a collaboration project between two guys etc etc.

 ## License